 - Helps Arthritis

 As per a 2018 research conducted to learn about the effectiveness of cannabidiol in dogs with joint inflammation, scientists observed that CBD could ease pain and enhance relaxation in dogs.
-The canines took CBD oil for four weeks with weekly analysis and physical examination.
+For four weeks, the canines took CBD oil with weekly analysis and physical examination.
 Later the pharmacokinetics of CBD revealed a decrease in the pain levels and an improvement in the dogs’ activities.
 Therefore, dogs with joint pains can benefit from CBD.

 - Reduces seizures

 Scientists conducted a clinical study to assess the effect of CBD treatment and seizure medicines on dog seizures.
-Scientists ingested CBD oil into a group of 14 dogs twice a day for three months, whereas the placebo group received non-infused oil under similar conditions.
+Scientists ingested CBD oil into 14 dogs twice a day for three months, whereas the placebo group received non-infused oil under similar conditions.
 After twelve weeks, scientists compared both groups and found that the dogs who took cannabidiol recorded a massive decline in the frequency of the seizures.
-As a result, CBD oil can help manage seizures in dogs
+As a result, CBD oil can help manage seizures in dogs.

 2. Will CBD Make Your Dog High?

-Most people have this stigma that CBD will make their canine friend “high” as CBD originates from the marijuana plant.
+Most people have this stigma that CBD will make their canine friend “high” as CBD originates from marijuana.

 The facts state otherwise.
 Cannabidiol is non-psychoactive, unlike its amigo THC that also comes from cannabis.
 The THC interacts with the CB1 receptors, which gives the euphoric effect.
 In contrast, CBD does not attach with the CB1 receptor and hence, no euphoria.

 Therefore, CBD will not get your furry friend high.
-It helps in relaxation and alleviates any pain or discomfort that the dog experiences.
+It helps relax and alleviates any pain or discomfort that the dog experiences.
 CBD seems to support humans and dogs alike.